kartoza/django-training/django-models-in-depth.rst

   # Use python time goodies
   import datetime

-  # A class defines our model if it inherits from models.model
   class Doodle(models.Model):
-    # Create a name field
-    name = models.CharField(max_length=255)
+    """A class defines our model if it inherits from models.model""" name = models.CharField(max_length=255)
-    # And a geometry field for our doodle
-    doodle = models.LineStringField(srid=4326,null=True, blank=True)
-    # Lastly make an auto populated date field
+    """The name of our doodle"""
     doodle_date = models.DateTimeField('DateAdded',
                   auto_now=True, auto_now_add=False)
-    # Model manager that must be added to any model with a geometry
-    objects = models.GeoManager()
+    """An auto populated date field"""

     # Metadata inner class
     class Meta:
-      # Name the table should be given on the database backend (optional)
-      db_table = 'doodle'
+      verbose_name = ('Doodle')
-      # Name to be used in the user interface (generated web pages) for this model
+      """ame to be used in the user interface (generated web pages) for this model (defaults to model name)."""
-      verbose_name = ('Fantastic Doodle')
-      # Plural name to be used in the user interface
       verbose_name_plural = ('Fantastic Doodles')
-      # Column ordering to be used by default if a collection of model instances is
+      """Plural name to be used in the user interface (a default pluralisation will be given if none specified)."""
-      # obtained.
       ordering = ('doodle_date','name',)
+      """Column ordering to be used by default if a collection of model instances is
+      # obtained."""

 Field Types